top of page

 The difference between UV resin and epoxy

-The product characteristics and purposes of UV resin and epoxy resin vary greatly.
-Epoxy Resin provides 2-part epoxy resin, which is composed of a resin and an activator (hardener) component.
-In comparison, UV resin is a single part solution that is immediately usable.
-Epoxy resin hardens without any additional help; however, UV resin only cures when exposed to ultraviolet light.
 Whereas the maximum layer thickness for UV is 1mm when opaque, epoxy permits thicker layers, making it suitable for larger surfaces.
 Moreover, a UV lamp must always be used for curing UV resin, which renders it suitable only for smaller areas.

 Epoxy resin is the better choice for those looking for long-term durability and visual appeal since it is both heat and scratch resistant.
-On the other hand, UV resin can be a more suitable option if you require a quick result; however, it may not remain aesthetically pleasing for very long as its durability is limited.
+On the other hand, UV resin can be a more suitable option if you require a quick result; however, it may not remain aesthetically pleasing for very long as its durability rating is limited.

 If you need a resin that will harden quickly, UV resin is the way to go, but epoxy is more durable in the long run.
 UV resin cures quickly when exposed to UV light, but epoxy cures with time, heat, or catalysts.